Telecommunications: Radio and television

-In 1894, Italian inventor Guglielmo Marconi began developing a wireless communication using the then-newly discovered phenomenon of radio waves, showing by 1901 that they could be transmitted across the Atlantic Ocean.
+In 1894, Italian inventor Guglielmo Marconi began developing a wireless communication using the then-newly discovered phenomenon of radio waves, demonstrating, by 1901, that they could be transmitted across the Atlantic Ocean.
 This was the start of wireless telegraphy by radio.
 On 17 December 1902, a transmission from the Marconi station in Glace Bay, Nova Scotia, Canada, became the world's first radio message to cross the Atlantic from North America.
 In 1904, a commercial service was established to transmit nightly news summaries to subscribing ships, which incorporated them into their onboard newspapers.

 World War I accelerated the development of radio for military communications.
 After the war, commercial radio AM broadcasting began in the 1920s and became an important mass medium for entertainment and news.
 World War II again accelerated the development of radio for the wartime purposes of aircraft and land communication, radio navigation, and radar.
-Development of stereo FM broadcasting of radio began in the 1930s in the United States and the 1970s in the United Kingdom, displacing AM as the dominant commercial standard.
+Development of stereo FM broadcasting of radio began in the 1930s in the United States and the 1940s in the United Kingdom, displacing AM as the dominant commercial standard in the 1970s.

 On March 25, 1925, John Logie Baird demonstrated the transmission of moving pictures at the London department store Selfridges.
-Baird's device relied upon the Nipkow disk and thus became known as the mechanical television.
+Baird's device relied upon the Nipkow disk by Paul Nipkow and thus became known as the mechanical television.
 It formed the basis of experimental broadcasts done by the British Broadcasting Corporation beginning on 30 September 1929.
-However, for most of the 20th century, televisions depended on the cathode ray tube invented by Karl Braun.
-The first version of such a television to show promise was produced by Philo Farnsworth and demonstrated to his family on 7 September 1927.
-After World War II, interrupted experiments resumed and television became an important home entertainment broadcast medium.